How to Get an Apostille for Your Certified Translation

 When Do You Need an Apostille?

 You may need an apostille if your certified translation is being submitted to an organization outside the United States.
-While notarization validates the signature on the Certificate of Translation Accuracy within the U.S., an apostille is what makes that notarization legally recognized in other countries that are members of the Hague Apostille Convention.
+While notarization validates the signature on the Certificate of Translation Accuracy within the United States, an apostille makes that notarization legally recognized in other countries that are members of the Hague Apostille Convention.

 Apostilles are commonly required for international use in contexts such as:

-- Immigration applications – Some countries ask for apostilled translations of birth certificates, marriage licenses, and police records as part of visa or residency processes.
+- Immigration applications: Some countries request apostilled translations of birth certificates, marriage licenses, and police records as part of visa or residency processes.

-- Professional licensing – International licensing boards may need apostilled translations of professional certifications, degrees, or credentials before recognizing them.
+- Professional licensing: International licensing boards may require apostilled translations of professional certifications, degrees, or credentials before recognizing them.

-- Government document verification – Consulates, embassies, or public offices may ask for apostilled translations for official use in matters like citizenship, work permits, or business filings.
+- Government document verification: Consulates, embassies, or public offices may request apostilled translations for official use in matters like citizenship, work permits, or business filings.

-Keep in mind: notarization alone is not sufficient for international recognition.
+Notarization alone is not sufficient for international recognition.
 Without an apostille, your certified translation may be rejected or delayed abroad.
-The apostille ensures the document's authenticity is recognized across borders.

 We Handle the Apostille Process for You

-RushTranslate now offers complete apostille processing for any notarized certified translation completed by our team.
-If your documents are being used internationally and require an apostille, you can now select this service during checkout or request it when submitting a quote—no extra paperwork or coordination required on your part.
+RushTranslate offers complete e-Apostille processing for any notarized certified translation completed by our team.
+If your documents require an apostille for international use, you may select this service during checkout or request it when submitting a quote.
+No extra paperwork or coordination is required on your part.

 Because our notarizations are performed by Kentucky-commissioned notaries at our fulfillment center in Louisville, Kentucky, only the Kentucky Secretary of State can issue the apostille for your document.
-We currently provide support for digital apostilles only.
-If you require a physical, paper apostille, you are welcome to obtain that yourself through the state's mail-in or walk-in process.
+We currently provide support for e-Apostilles only.
+If you require a physical apostille, you are welcome to obtain that yourself through the state mail-in or walk-in process.

-If you prefer to handle the apostille process yourself—whether to obtain a paper apostille or simply to reduce cost—you can do so.
-The Kentucky Secretary of State charges only a small fee, and we're happy to provide guidance on what to include when submitting your request.
+If you prefer to handle the apostille process yourself, whether to obtain a paper apostille or to reduce cost, you may do so.
+The Kentucky Secretary of State charges a small fee, and we can provide guidance on what to include when submitting your request.

-We offer support for digital apostilles only, but it's important to understand that both digital and physical apostilles are equally valid and legally recognized in all Hague Convention member countries.
-The difference lies in the format—and sometimes the preference of the receiving institution.
+We offer support for e-Apostilles only, but it is important to understand that both electronic and physical apostilles are legally valid under the Hague Apostille Convention.
+The difference is format and, in some cases, the preference of the receiving institution.

-- e-Apostille (digital PDF) – This is the format RushTranslate provides.
-It's fast, convenient, and ideal for institutions that accept electronic documentation.
-The apostille is issued directly by the Kentucky Secretary of State as a digitally signed, tamper-evident PDF.
+- E-Apostille (electronic PDF): This is the format RushTranslate provides.
+It is fast and convenient for institutions that accept electronic documentation.
+The apostille is issued directly by the Kentucky Secretary of State as an electronically signed, tamper-evident PDF.
+Processing typically takes 2–4 business days.

-- Physical Apostille – This version is printed, signed, and physically attached to your certified translation using seals and wet ink signatures.
+- Physical apostille: This version is printed, signed, and physically attached to your certified translation using seals and wet ink signatures.
 It is typically required when the receiving party asks for original hard-copy documentation.
-While we do not provide this service directly, you are welcome to obtain a physical apostille yourself by submitting the notarized documents to the Kentucky Secretary of State.
+While we do not provide this service directly, you may obtain a physical apostille by submitting the notarized documents to the Kentucky Secretary of State.
+Processing through the state typically takes 2–3 weeks.

-If you're unsure which version is required, check with the receiving institution before placing your order.
-Choosing the correct format from the start helps avoid delays and additional costs.
+If you are unsure which version is required, confirm with the receiving institution before placing your order.

 When to Add an Apostille

-To avoid delays, be sure to request notarization and apostille at the time you place your order.
-RushTranslate provides digital apostilles only, issued directly by the Kentucky Secretary of State as tamper-evident, digitally signed PDFs.
+To avoid delays, request notarization and apostille when placing your order.
+RushTranslate provides e-Apostilles only, issued directly by the Kentucky Secretary of State as tamper-evident, electronically signed PDFs.

 - Submit your certified translation order with notarization and apostille selected.

-- Once your translation is complete, you'll review and approve it.
+- Once your translation is complete, you will review and approve it.

 - After approval, we notarize the Certificate of Translation Accuracy.

-- Your final, apostilled documents are delivered to you digitally.
+- Your final, apostilled documents are delivered to you electronically.

-If you require a physical apostille, you'll need to request it directly from the Kentucky Secretary of State.
-We'll provide all notarized materials needed to complete the process on your own.
+If you require a physical apostille, you must request it directly from the Kentucky Secretary of State.
+We will provide the notarized materials needed to complete the process.

 Apostilles for Source Documents

-If you are also required to provide an apostille for the original document (e.g., a birth certificate, diploma, or FBI background check), this is a separate process.
+If you are also required to provide an apostille for the original document (for example, a birth certificate, diploma, or FBI background check), this is a separate process.
 Apostilles for source documents must be obtained from the authority that issued the original:

-- For state-issued documents (e.g., birth certificates), contact the Secretary of State of the issuing state.
+- For state-issued documents (for example, birth certificates), contact the Secretary of State of the issuing state.

-- For federally issued documents (e.g., FBI background checks), contact the U.S. Department of State.
+- For federally issued documents (for example, FBI background checks), contact the U.S. Department of State.

-RushTranslate only provides apostilles for the notarized Certificate of Translation Accuracy we issue—not for your original source documents.
+RushTranslate provides e-Apostilles only for the notarized Certificate of Translation Accuracy we issue, not for your original source documents.

 How to Obtain a Physical Apostille Yourself

-If you need a physical (paper) apostille instead of the digital e-apostille RushTranslate provides, you can request one directly from the Kentucky Secretary of State.
-The process has multiple steps that must be done in the correct sequence and the entire process can take 2–3 weeks, while digital apostilles are 2–3 days.
+If you need a physical (paper) apostille instead of the electronic e-Apostille RushTranslate provides, you may request one directly from the Kentucky Secretary of State.
+The process has multiple steps that must be completed in the correct sequence, and it typically takes 2–3 weeks.

 Step-by-Step Instructions

-- Order a certified translation with notarization and shipping from RushTranslate.
-You'll need the original hard copy of the notarized Certificate of Translation Accuracy to complete the process.
+- Order a certified translation with notarization and physical shipping from RushTranslate.
+You will need the original hard copy of the notarized Certificate of Translation Accuracy to complete the process.

 - Download and complete the following forms: